 PLEASE NOTE THAT THIS FRIDAY SERVICE IS PREDOMINANTLY FOR CHILDREN – WHILE WE ARE HAPPY TO ATTEND TO ADULT PATIENTS, ANY CHILDREN WAITING WILL TAKE PRIORITY.

-There is a phlebotomy service available to all adult patients including patients registered with other practices.
+There is a phlebotomy service available to all adult patients including patients registered with other practices at these locations:

 CHILDREN’S BLOOD TESTS